 -

-Purchases of snowmobiles, trailers, semi-trailers, all-terrain vehicles, utility terrain vehicles, and off-highway motorcycles are taxed, for county and stadium sales tax purposes, based on where the buyer receives possession of the items.
+Purchases of snowmobiles, trailers, semi-trailers, all-terrain vehicles, utility terrain vehicles, and off-highway motorcycles are taxed, for county and city sales tax purposes, based on where the buyer receives possession of the item.

 -

+Sales of motor vehicles, boats, recreational vehicles as defined in s.
 340.01(48r), Wis.
-Stats., aircraft, and truck bodies (including semitrailers) to nonresidents who do not use the property other than to remove it from Wisconsin, are exempt from Wisconsin county and stadium sales and use taxes.
+Stats., aircraft, and truck bodies (including semitrailers) to nonresidents who do not use the property other than to remove it from Wisconsin, are exempt from Wisconsin county and city sales and use taxes.

 -